Starlink Standard or Mini: What’s the Difference?

 Biggest differences between the Starlink Standard and Mini

 The Starlink Standard comes with everything you need to get online in minutes.
-The dish is the latest iteration of Starlink’s standard dish model and is the recommended hardware for home internet.
-On the back, it has a simple kickstand to lean on and is engineered to connect to satellites easily without too much orienting.
-It also comes packed with the Starlink Gen 3 Wi-Fi Router, a significant upgrade over the older one.
-It features stronger Wi-Fi and has ethernet ports, which the previous version lacked.
+The dish is the latest iteration of Starlink's standard dish model and is the recommended hardware for home internet.
+On the back, it has a simple kickstand for leaning and is engineered to connect to satellites easily, with minimal orientation required.
+It also comes with the Starlink Gen 3 Wi-Fi Router, a significant upgrade over the older model.
+It features stronger Wi-Fi and has Ethernet ports, which the previous version lacked.

 The Starlink Mini is a smaller, lightweight version of the dish engineered for portable internet.
-It’s roughly the size of a laptop you can fit in a backpack.
-Additionally, it has a built-in Wi-Fi router, nixing the need for an external gateway/router device—although you can still connect to one for a stronger signal.
-It’s used with Starlink’s Roam plans and can be used in motion.
+It's roughly the size of a laptop and fits in a backpack.
+Additionally, it has a built-in Wi-Fi router, eliminating the need for an external gateway or router—though you can still connect to one for a stronger signal.
+Starlink sells a standalone Mini Wi-Fi router.
+It's compatible with Starlink's Roam plans and can be used on the go.
 It is currently not usable with the fixed residential plans.

 Size and weight of the Starlink Standard vs Mini